 Depending on the conditions, your flute is very likely to have a second life with a potential buyer and player.
 Those chances are high these days, as we are currently talking about one of the most popular instruments.

 You might be wondering, how much does a used flute worth?
 And where to sell it?
-We are detailing those questions below.
+We are answering those questions below.

 How Much Does a Used Flute Sell For?